ttm/music/README.md

 # 1) start a ѕynth
 b = M.core.Being()

-# 2) set its parameters though sequences to be iterated through
+# 2) set its parameters using sequences to be iterated through
 b.d_ = [1/2, 1/4, 1/4]  # durations in seconds
 b.fv_ = [0, 1,5,15,150,1500,15000]  # vibrato frequency
 b.nu_ = [5]  # vibrato depth in semitones (maximum deviation of pitch)
 b.f_ = [220, 330]  # frequencies for the notes

 # 3) render the wavfile
-b.render(30, 'aMusicalSound.wav')  # render 100 notes iterating though the lists above
+b.render(30, 'aMusicalSound.wav')  # render 30 notes iterating though the lists above

-# 3b) Or the the numpy arrays directly and use them to concatenate and/or mix sounds:
+# 3b) Or the numpy arrays directly and use them to concatenate and/or mix sounds:
 s1 = b.render(30)
 b.f_ += [440]
 b.fv_ = [1,2,3,4,5]
 s2 = b.render(30)

-# s1 then s2 then s1 and s2 at the same time, then at the same time but one in each lr channel,
+# s1 then s2 then s1 and s2 at the same time, then at the same time but one in each LR channel,
 # then s1 times s2 reversed, then s1+s2 but jumping 6 samples before using one:
 s3 = H(s1, s2, s1 + s2, (s1, s2),
        s1*s2[::-1],